ScilifelabDataCentre/dds_workshop/docs/1_installation.md

 # 1. Installation

+In order to manage projects and upload/download data, you need to install the DDS command line tool `dds-cli`.

 The instructions for installation are available in our documentation, [accessible here.](https://scilifelabdatacentre.github.io/dds_cli/#install-the-command-line-interface-cli-dds-cli)

-They differ slightly between Mac or Windows so, follow the section you need.
+They differ slightly depending on your operating system, so follow the section you need (MacOS, Windows or Linux distributions).
 Once installed, verify it by running:

 ~~~
     dds --version